web-infra-dev/midscene/apps/site/docs/doc/getting-started/quick-start.md

 # Quick Start

-In this example, we use OpenAI GPT-4o and Puppeteer.js to _________.
+In this example, we use OpenAI GPT-4o and Puppeteer.js to search headphones on ebay, and then get the result items and prices in JSON format.
 Remember to prepare an OpenAI key that is eligible for accessing GPT-4o before running.

 > [Puppeteer](https://pptr.dev/) is a Node.js library which provides a high-level API to control Chrome or Firefox over the DevTools Protocol or WebDriver BiDi.
 Puppeteer runs in the headless (no visible UI) by default but can be configured to run in a visible ("headful") browser.